 As with life, The Human Society is part drama, part humor, and a revelation about who we are and how we treat others.

-The Human Society is available at most online book and eBook retailers.
+The Human Society is available at most eBook retailers.
 Below we have listed the links to some of these.

-If not listed, visit your favorite online book retailer.
+If not listed, visit your favorite ebook retailer.
 They probably have The Human Society!

 About the Author

 Bill lives in northwestern Pennsylvania with his family and many pets.
 He is an Edinboro University of Pennsylvania alumnus, with a Bachelor's degree in Russian Language and many years of experience as a computer programmer.